openharmony/docs/en/application-dev/reference/apis/js-apis-fileio.md

 ftruncate(fd: number, len: number, callback:AsyncCallback&lt;void&gt;): void

-Asynchronously truncates a file based on the file descriptor.
-This API uses a callback to return the result.
+Truncates a file based on the file descriptor.
+This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.FileManagement.File.FileIO